rgbkrk/render/README.md

 rv.display()
 ```

-When using an `AutoViewModel`, you can update the fields and the view will update wherever you ran `.display()`
+When using an `AutoView`, you can update the fields and the view will update wherever you ran `.display()`

 ```python
 rv.age = 101